Version and name top-level element

-property is defined by the specification for backward compatibility but is only informative.
+The top-level version property is defined by the Compose Specification for backward compatibility.
+It is only informative.

-A Compose implementation SHOULD NOT use this version to select an exact schema to validate the Compose file, but prefer the most recent schema at the time it has been designed.
+Compose doesn't use version to select an exact schema to validate the Compose file, but prefers the most recent schema when it's implemented.

-Compose implementations SHOULD validate whether they can fully parse the Compose file.
-If some fields are unknown, typically because the Compose file was written with fields defined by a newer version of the specification, Compose implementations SHOULD warn the user.
-Compose implementations MAY offer options to ignore unknown fields (as defined by “loose” mode).
+Compose validates whether it can fully parse the Compose file.
+If some fields are unknown, typically because the Compose file was written with fields defined by a newer version of the Specification, you'll receive a warning message.

 Name top-level element